 - Is the compound slow release or immediate release?

-The bottom line: There are many options for thyroid hormone treatment.
-Each person should work with an open-minded physician to find the thyroid medication that works best for him/her.
-Download my free eBook Optimizing Thyroid Medications.
+The bottom line is that there are many options for thyroid hormone treatment, and you should work with your healthcare provider to find the one that works best for you.

 The medical information in on this blog is provided as an educational resource only and is not intended to be used or relied upon for any diagnostic or treatment purposes.
 This information should not be used as a substitute for professional diagnosis and treatment.